akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

 This promise may not be delivered in two cases:

  1. When system resources required to implement the function (here primarily memory) cannot be acquired.
- 2. When the program or the framework decides that an already strated operation is no longer needed and must be canceled.
+ 2. When the program or the framework decides that an already strated operation is no longer needed and it should stop wasting resources as soon as possible.
 This can happen via:
      * somebody calling `.cancel()`,
      * or a timeout.

+    In this form of cancelation there may be a need for the operation to return all the results it has collected so far.

+### `read_until`

 The contract of an I/O-awaitable for `read_until` operation is: